-Oral History Online uses Alexander Street Conductor™ technology.
-As a conductor, Oral History Online allows you to carry out a unified search across all available resources in this subject area, encompassing: editorially selected free oral histories on the Web, which we have indexed semantically; oral histories contained in other Alexander Street full-text collections that you may have in your library (including Black Thought and Culture and North American Immigrant Letters, Diaries, and Oral Histories); projects in the Alexander Street Oral History Series; and other narratives.
-The Conductor will orchestrate the search results into a unified results set and will connect users to all relevant content with a single search.
+Oral History Online allows users to carry out a unified search across all available resources in this subject area, encompassing: editorially selected free oral histories on the Web and oral histories contained in other Alexander Street full-text collections in your library.
+Our interface orchestrates the search results into a unified results set and will connect users to all relevant content with a single search.

 Oral History Online is available on the Web through annual subscription.
 It contains an index and links to editorially vetted, Web-based oral histories in English in archives and libraries around the world, with links to full text, audio, and video when available.
 It also contains tens of thousands of in-copyright, full-text interviews from proprietary collections.
-Prices are scaled to budget and FTE.
-The database is updated quarterly.
+Prices are scaled to budget and full-time enrollment.